Schedule & Locations

 Click on the images below for complete information.

-All workshops have limited number of 15 places to ensure maximum quality is ensured.
+All workshops have limited number of available places to ensure maximum quality is ensured.
 Once full there are no more places available.
 So get your place today.

 Made by Photographers, for Photographers

-The Porto Photography Festival provides a week-long program, from 13-21 October 2018, featuring Masterclasses, Workshops, and Portfolio Reviews.
+The Porto Photography Festival provides a week-long program, from 11-14 October 2019, featuring Experiences, Talks, Workshops and Exhibitions.

 What's so special about the Porto Photo Festival?